 Adjusted operating earnings (loss) is a non-GAAP financial measure that adjusts net earnings (loss) for significant items that are not indicative of operating performance.
 Management uses adjusted operating earnings (loss) to evaluate operating performance because management believes it provides better comparability between periods.
-For the years ended December 31, 2023, December 31, 2022, and December 31, 2021, consolidated adjusted operating earnings (loss) are reconciled to net earnings (loss) in the Financial Information section of this MD&A and adjusted operating earnings (loss) for each segment are reconciled to net earnings (loss) in the Segment Results and Analysis section of this MD&A. Adjusted operating earnings (loss) below.
+For the years ended December 31, 2023, December 31, 2022, and December 31, 2021, consolidated adjusted operating earnings (loss) are reconciled to net earnings (loss) in the Financial Information section of this MD&A and adjusted operating earnings (loss) for each segment are reconciled to net earnings (loss) in the Segment Results and Analysis section of this MD&A. Adjusted operating earnings (loss) for the three months ended December 31, 2023, and December 31, 2022, are reconciled to net earnings (loss) below.